byErikas/cuddly-octo-sniffle/README.md

-## cuddly-octo-sniffle
+# cuddly-octo-sniffle

 Built on `Node.js v18.12.1 (LTS)`

-# Setting up:
+## Setting up:
 - install prequisites, starting with Node.js (LTS) https://nodejs.org/en/
 - clone this repository
 - on your terminal and run `npm install`
-- set up the .env file, an example is included
+- set up the `.env` file, an example file is included
 - using your terminal run `npm start`

 # Getting Started with the iTwin Viewer Create React App Template